Last updated on 3 September 2020

-What is a vasovagal episode and what causes it?
+What is a vasovagal syncope episode?

 Vasovagal syncope is caused by the relaxation of the blood vessels and lowering of the heart rate, which leads to low blood pressure.
 Losing consciousness is the body’s normal response to low blood pressure.